boa-dev/temporal/docs/architecture.md

 `temporal_rs`'s builtins are split in two distinct directories `core` and `compiled`.
-The core implementation contains the core implementation of the Temporal builtins; meanwhile, the `compiled` implementation provides method wrappers the `core` methods that simplifies some "lower" level date/time API that may not be necessary for a general use case.
+The core implementation contains the core implementation of the Temporal builtins; meanwhile, the `compiled` implementation provides method wrappers around the `core` methods that simplify some "lower" level date/time APIs that may not be necessary for a general use case.

 ### Core implementation